Valid post-selection inference in Robust Q-learning: Conditioning on the Design

-One important difference from the conditional targets yielded by parametric Q-learning is that the role of confounding has been significantly diminished with the use of Robust Q-learning.
-Specifically, these targets are the coefficients yielded from the (weighted) projection of the evaluated $\Delta_2$ and $\Delta_{1,\model_2}$ functions rather than projections of the Q-functions.
-We might view these targets as noisy representations of the population-level targets.
-Because these $\Delta_2$ and $\Delta_{1,\model_2}$ functions are unrelated to the observed treatment, conditioning on the treatment when defining the targets does not lead to confounding bias in the same way that might occur when defining similar targets based on the parametric Q-learning algorithm \citep[e.g.,][Sec.
-5.3]{schulteQandAlearningMethods2014a}.
+One important difference from the conditional targets generated by parametric Q-learning is that the role of confounding has been significantly diminished with the use of Robust Q-learning.
+As an illustration, if $\Delta_2$ is the conditional average treatment effect, then